centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 >sc sdset scmanager "D:(A;;CC;;;AU)(A;;CCLCRPRC;;;IU)(A;;CCLCRPRC;;;SU)(A;;CCLCRPWPRC;;;SY)(A;;KA;;;BA)(A;;CC;;;AC)(A;;CC;;;S-1-15-3-1024-528118966-3876874398-709513571-1907873084-3598227634-3698730060-278077788-3990600205)(A;;CCLCRPRC;;;S-1-5-21-3051596711-3341658857-577043467-1000)S:(AU;FA;KA;;;WD)(AU;OIIOFA;GA;;;WD)"

-From here, your dedicated user is operational and can monitor your Windows server without requiring local Administrator account.
+Your dedicated user is now working and can monitor your Windows server without requiring a local Administrator account.

 </TabItem>
 <TabItem value="Domain Configuration" label="Domain Configuration">